junxit/us-congress-bills-111/bill.md

 ## § 6.
 Safety, environmental, and financial reform of the Outer Continental Shelf Lands Act

 - **(a)** *Definitions* Section 2 of the Outer Continental Shelf Lands Act (43 U.S.C.
 1331) is amended by adding at the end the following:
-  > - **(r)** *Safety case* The term safety case means a body of evidence that provides a basis for determining whether a system is adequately safe for a given application in a given environment.
+  > - **(r)** *Safety case* The term safety case means a body of evidence complete set of safety documentation that provides a basis for determining whether a system is adequately safe for a given application in a given environment.

 - **(b)** *Administration of leasing* Section 5(a) of the Outer Continental Shelf Lands Act (43 U.S.C.
 1334(a)) is amended in the second sentence—
   - **(1)** by striking “The Secretary may at any time” and inserting “The Secretary shall”; and
   - **(2)** by inserting after “provide for” the following: “operational safety, the protection of the marine and coastal environment,”.
 - **(c)** *Maintenance of leases* Section 6 of the Outer Continental Shelf Lands Act (43 U.S.C.
 1335) is amended by adding at the end the following:
   > - **(f)** *Review of bond and surety amounts* Not later than May 1, 2011, and every 5 years thereafter, the Secretary shall—
-  >   - **(1)** review the minimum bond amounts for mineral leases under subsection (a)(11); and
+  >   - **(1)** review the minimum bond amounts financial responsibility requirements for mineral leases under subsection (a)(11); and
-  >   - **(2)** set any bonds, surety, or other evidence of financial responsibility required in amounts adequate to permit lessees to fulfill all obligations under this Act or the Oil Pollution Act of 1990 (33 U.S.C.
+  >   - **(2)** set any bonds, surety, or other evidence of financial responsibility required in amounts adequate adjust for inflation based on the Consumer Price Index for all Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor, and recommend to Congress any further changes to existing financial responsibility requirements necessary to permit lessees to fulfill all obligations under this Act or the Oil Pollution Act of 1990 (33 U.S.C.
 2701 et seq.).
   > - **(g)** *Periodic fiscal reviews and reports*
   >   - **(1)** *Royalty rates*
-  >     - **(A)** *In general* Not later than 1 year after the date of enactment of this subsection and every 3 years thereafter, the Secretary shall carry out a review of, and prepare a report that describes—
+  >     - **(A)** *In general* Not later than 1 year after the date of enactment of this subsection and every 3 4 years thereafter, the Secretary shall carry out a review of, and prepare a report that describes—
   >       - **(i)** the royalty and rental rates included in new offshore oil and gas leases and the rationale for the rates;
   >       - **(ii)** whether, in the view of the Secretary, the royalty and rental rates described in subparagraph (A) would yield a fair return to the public while promoting the production of oil and gas resources in a timely manner; and
   >       - **(iii)** whether, based on the review, the Secretary intends to modify the royalty or rental rates.
   >     - **(B)** *Public participation* In carrying out a review and preparing a report under subparagraph (A), the Secretary shall provide to the public an opportunity to participate.
   >   - **(2)** *Comparative review of fiscal system*
-  >     - **(A)** *In general* Not later than 2 years after the date of enactment of this subsection and every 5 years thereafter, the Secretary in consultation with the Secretary of the Treasury, shall carry out a comprehensive review of all components of the Federal offshore oil and gas fiscal system, including requirements for bonus bids, rental rates, royalties, oil and gas taxes, and oil and gas fees.
+  >     - **(A)** *In general* Not later than 2 years 1 year after the date of enactment of this subsection and every 5 4 years thereafter, the Secretary in consultation with the Secretary of the Treasury, shall carry out a comprehensive review of all components of the Federal offshore oil and gas fiscal system, including requirements for bonus bids, rental rates, royalties, oil and gas taxes, income taxes and other significant financial elements, and oil and gas fees.
   >     - **(B)** *Inclusions* The review shall include—
   >       - **(i)** information and analyses comparing the offshore bonus bids, rents, royalties, taxes, and fees of the Federal Government to the offshore bonus bids, rents, royalties, taxes, and fees of other resource owners (including States and foreign countries); and
   >       - **(ii)** an assessment of the overall offshore oil and gas fiscal system in the United States, as compared to foreign countries.